Our Chair of governors is Mrs robyn Jarrett.

 Our goal is to work in partnership with pupils, parents and staff to encourage all children to achieve their full potential by developing a thirst for learning and providing the highest level of education in a nurturing environment.

-Governors have considerable responsibilities – we don’t exercise them as individuals but work as part of a governing body – a corporate team.
-We do not manage schools, this is the role of the headteacher and senior leadership team, but we do oversee the development of the school, the main aim of which is always to provide a high standard of education for all pupils of all abilities.
+Governors have considerable responsibilities; we don’t exercise them as individuals but work as part of a governing body – a corporate team.
+We do not manage schools (this is the role of the Head Teacher and Senior Leadership Team) but we do oversee the development of the school.
+The main aim of this is always to provide a high standard of education for all pupils of all abilities.

 The governing body has three main roles: